Skip to content

 4. Provide training for teachers on utilizing the space effectively

-5. Regular assessment and adaptation of the space based on needs
+5. Regularly assess and adapt the space based on needs

 Conclusion